The National Debt Of New Zealand

 It is common practice for governments to offer a range of maturities on its short-term debt instruments.
 New Zealand issues its Treasury bills for periods of 3 months, 6 months, and 1 year (minus one day).

 As of 30 April 2018, the New Zealand government had a total value of outstanding bonds of NZ$ 77.7 billion and NZ$ 4.1 billion of Treasury bills outstanding.

 Only authorized dealers are allowed to bid in these primary sales.
-All other traders need to buy their bonds through the secondary market, which is overseen by the Reserve Bank of New Zealand.
+All other investors need to buy their bonds through the secondary market, which is overseen by the Reserve Bank of New Zealand.

-The categories of traders that own New Zealand government securities and the percentage holdings of each group are shown in the table below.
+The categories of investors that own New Zealand government securities and the percentage holdings of each group are shown in the table below.